Get hands-on experience with 20+ free Google Cloud products and $300 in free credit for new customers.

 • Progresses through a defined lifecycle of states: submitted (Task has been received), working (Agent is actively processing the task), input-required (Agent needs more input to proceed), completed (Task finished successfully), failed (Task could not be completed due to an error), canceled (Task was terminated by the client or system)

-• Produces one or more Artifacts — the immutable results of the task (e.g., a generated summary, file, or image)
+• Outputs: A successfully completed Task typically produces one or more Artifacts — the immutable results or outputs of the agent's work (e.g., a generated summary, a file, an image, or structured data).

 💬 Message: The Conversational Turns